 An area of outstanding natural beauty that stretches 360 degrees, Panorama has lovely undulating and winding pistes.
 Linked by a gondola, the two villages are great for families with fantastic childcare and ski school options.
 The upper village has an ice rink, swimming pool and Canada’s largest slope-side hot pools.
 With 2,975 acres of skiable terrain, there are a variety of slopes for all levels.
 Starting with the Discovery Zone for beginners.
 The renowned Taynton Bowl, Extreme Dream Zone, and incredible heli-skiing are great options for advanced skiers.

-With live music and outdoor barbecues, the Crazy Horse perfectly wraps up your day on the mountain.
+With live music and outdoor barbecues, the T-Bar and Grill perfectly wraps up your day on the mountain.
 In Panorama, Elkhorn Cabin takes a more traditional approach to its après ski.
 It serves Swiss-style fondue or raclette alongside British Columbian wines and craft beers.

 Stay At: